amichoi/amichoi.github.io/_pages/cv.md

 * Observing & data reduction software
 * Programming
   * Proficient with Python, shell script
-  * Experience with C, C++, Java
+  * Experienced with C, C++, Java
-  * Can deal with Fortran, Perl, and more if necessary
+  * Can maneuver in Fortran, Perl, and more
 * Spoken languages
   * English (native)
   * French (intermediate-advanced)